tinystacks/mkdocs/docs/create-stack.md

 If a tile has a gear icon in the upper right corner, you can click it to configure advanced options for that tile.
 Configurable options include the following.

-### Configure Your VPC
+### Configure Your VPC (optional for serverless)

-By default, TinyStacks will create a new, secure VPC with three public and three isolated subnets.
+If you choose container architecture, TinyStacks will by default create a new, secure VPC with three public and three isolated subnets.
 Your application will run into the isolated subnets.

 ![TinyStacks - configure VPC](img/tinystacks-vpc-config.png)